 Now, the BUSA working environment is sufficiently robust that Syntec and BUSA are preparing to move into a new phase of controlled commercial implementation.
 The current game plan is to identify strategic partners and clients with which to develop the first Optimized Ambulatory Building (OAB) and the first Optimized Strategic Service Line (OSSL).
 The initial goal is to develop three buildings over the next three years.
 All profits will be re-invested in research, development, and testing, to allow a commercial version of Optimized Building to be offered to the building marketplace.

-Although all nine features of BUSA are necessary to realize the maximum benefit that BUSA and OB may offer, not all the features are equally important or readily attainable.
+Although all ten features of BUSA are necessary to realize the maximum benefit that BUSA and OB may offer, not all the features are equally important or readily attainable.
 The primary work to date has been focused on:

 1. The necessary software, tools, and STWs required for the CDE and BCE to work effectively and continue to develop their capacity and capabilities.